wormhole-foundation/wormhole/aptos/nft_bridge/README.md

 contract address) and another 32 bytes to identify the token within the collection.
-Neither of these fields are sufficient to pack the necessary information on Aptos, since the creator address itself is already 32 bytes, and the collection name can be an arbitary string up to 128 bytes.
-Token names can also be arbitary 128 byte strings.
+Neither of these fields are sufficient to pack the necessary information on Aptos, since the creator address itself is already 32 bytes, and the collection name can be an arbitrary string up to 128 bytes.
+Token names can also be arbitrary 128 byte strings.

 Thus, we store 32 byte hashes of these two fields respectively.
 The exact details of how the hashes are computed are defined in